jhillyerd/enmime/CONTRIBUTING.md

 ## Making Changes

-Create a topic branch based on our `master` branch.
+Create a topic branch based on our `main` branch.

 1. Make commits of logical units.
 2. Add unit tests to exercise your changes.